splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/3-advanced-synthetics/1-recording-a-test.md

 Have in mind a short user journey you want to test.
 Remember: smaller bites are easier to chew!
 In other words, get started with just a few steps.
 This is easier not only to create and maintain the test, but also to understand and act on ther results.

 {{% notice note %}}
 Record the test in the same type of viewport that you want to run it.
 For example, if you want to run a test on a mobile viewport, narrow your browser width to mobile and refresh before starting the recording.
-This way you are capturing the correct elements that could change depending on responsive rules for the viewport.
+This way you are capturing the correct elements that could change depending on responsive style rules.
 {{% /notice %}}

 ## Open the Chrome DevTools Recorder